ampproject/amphtml/extensions/amp-mustache/amp-mustache.md

 - Calculate attribute name.
 E.g. `<div {{attrName}}=something>` is not allowed.

 The output of "triple-mustache" is sanitized to only allow the following tags: `a`, `b`, `br`, `caption`, `colgroup`, `code`, `del`, `div`, `em`, `i`, `ins`, `li`, `mark`, `ol`, `p`, `q`, `s`, `small`, `span`, `strong`, `sub`, `sup`, `table`, `tbody`, `time`, `td`, `th`, `thead`, `tfoot`, `tr`, `u`, `ul`.

+### Sanitization

+Mustache output is sanitized for security reasons, which may result in certain elements and attributes being removed.

+A console error will be output with details of the sanitized element or attribute.
+For example:

+> [PURIFIER] Removed unsafe attribute: href="javascript:alert"

 ## Pitfalls